How-to

 How to Plan a Trip from Your Instagram Saves

 You've been saving Instagram posts for months.
-Beautiful rooftop restaurants in Lisbon, hidden beaches in Greece, a ramen spot in Tokyo that got 80,000 likes.
-Your saved folder is a treasure chest of travel inspiration — and yet when it's actually time to book a trip, you open Google and start from scratch.
+Rooftop restaurants in Lisbon, a ramen spot in Tokyo that got 80,000 likes.
+Then a trip actually gets booked, and you open Google and start researching from scratch anyway.

 Sound familiar?
-You're not alone.
-Instagram's save feature is designed for collecting, not planning.
-There's no map view, no location export, no way to group posts by destination.
-The result is a graveyard of amazing ideas that never make it into an actual itinerary.
+Instagram's save button was built for collecting, not planning.
+There's no map view and no real way to group posts by destination, so all those ideas just sit in a folder and never make it into an actual itinerary.

-This guide walks you through exactly how to bridge that gap — from Instagram saves to a real, day-by-day travel plan.
+This guide covers how to get from a folder of Instagram saves to a real, day-by-day travel plan.

 Why Instagram is the best (and worst) travel planning tool

-Instagram has fundamentally changed how people discover travel destinations.
-A stunning Reel of a hidden waterfall in Bali can go from zero to a million views overnight, putting places on the map that no guidebook covers.
+Instagram changed how people find travel destinations.
+A Reel of a hidden waterfall in Bali can go from zero to a million views overnight, and suddenly a place no guidebook mentions is on everyone's list.
 For pure inspiration, there's nothing better.

 The problem is that Instagram was built for content consumption, not trip planning.
 When you save a post, you lose:

-What you need is a bridge between inspiration and execution — a way to take what you've found on Instagram and turn it into something you can actually follow on the ground.
+What you need is a bridge: a way to take what you've found on Instagram and turn it into something you can actually follow on the ground.

 Step-by-step: Instagram saves to itinerary

 Open your Instagram saved folder (Profile → Saved) and find a post you want to include in your trip.
-It could be a restaurant, a viewpoint, a hotel, a beach — anything with a real-world location attached.
+It could be a restaurant, a viewpoint, a hotel, anything with a real-world location attached.

 Tap the three-dot menu on the post and select "Copy Link."
 This copies the full Instagram post URL to your clipboard.
-You don't need the creator to have tagged a location — Triply can extract it from the visual content and caption.
+You don't need the creator to have tagged a location.
+Triply can work it out from the visual content and the caption.

 Open Triplyand tap the "+" button to add a new spot.
 Paste the Instagram link.
 Within a few seconds, Triply identifies the location, pulls the photo, and creates a saved spot card with the name, address, and category.

-This works for Instagram Reels, regular posts, and carousel posts.
+This works for Reels, regular posts, and carousels.
 If the creator tagged a location, Triply uses that.
 If not, it uses AI to identify the place from the content.
+The same paste-a-link flow also handles TikTok and Google Maps links, so you're not locked to one app.

 Go through your Instagram saves and add every spot you're genuinely interested in visiting.
-Don't filter yet — just add everything.
+Don't filter yet, just add everything.
 You can always remove spots later.
-The goal here is to get all your inspiration into one place where you can actually work with it.
+The goal is to get all your inspiration into one place where you can actually work with it.

-This step typically takes 10–20 minutes for a normal Instagram saves folder.
+This step usually takes 10 to 20 minutes for a normal saves folder.
 It's worth doing properly because the quality of your itinerary depends on the quality of your saved spots.

 Once you've added your spots, go to the Trips tab and create a new trip.
 Set your destination, travel dates, and number of people.
-Triply's AI then builds a route-optimized, day-by-day schedule from your saved spots, filling in gaps with additional recommendations for accommodation, meals, and activities.
+Triply's AI then builds a route-optimized, day-by-day schedule from your saved spots and fills the gaps with its own suggestions for meals and activities.

 What if the location isn't detected correctly?

-Occasionally, especially with artistic photography or ambiguous captions, the AI might misidentify a location or leave it blank.
-In that case, you can manually search for the place by name and link it to the spot card.
-This usually takes 10–15 seconds per card and is only needed for a small fraction of imports.
+Occasionally, especially with artistic photography or vague captions, the AI misses a location or leaves it blank.
+When that happens, search for the place by name and link it to the spot card manually.
+It takes maybe 15 seconds per card, and you'll only need it for a small fraction of imports.

 For best results, stick to posts from creators who tag their locations, or posts with a specific restaurant, hotel, or landmark name in the caption.